Building Layouts

 package:

-npm install @takumi-rs/helpers
+npm i @takumi-rs/helpers

 Constructing Nodes

-Container Nodes
+Container Node

 A container node is used to group other nodes and arrange them in a layout.
-Use the container

-import { container } from "@takumi-rs/helpers";
+import { container, percentage } from "@takumi-rs/helpers";

 const root = container({

-// extra styling goes here
+// styling goes here

 children: [